-GIF is an acronym that stands for Graphic Interchange Format.
+GIF is an acronym that stands for Graphics Interchange Format.
 GIF is a file format for animated and static images that allows for multiple frames to be stitched into a single file.
-The coding creates a simple organization of multiple images that web browsers and other applications can easily play back automatically.
+The coding creates a simple organization of multiple images that web browsers and other applications can easily playback automatically.

 Pretty technical, I know.

 The simple answer is that GIFs are easy to create, looping animations.
 And their wild popularity has led to every major social media, messaging, and web browsing application to make it simple to facilitate using them.

 Your smartphone’s messaging app has built in tools to add GIFs to messages.
 The popular site GIPHY.com offers iPhone and Android apps that allows fast and easy sharing.
 WordPress let’s me drop the URL directly into their editor and the GIF is embedded.

 Why GIFs for an Author?

 Because you’re still selling a product and a brand.
 Because your number one goal when marketing is to build your author brand.
 And because readers need something to make you stand out from crowd.

 In the world of online marketing, the way you sell your product is dictated by your audience and how/why they respond.
 While a quality product (like your amazing book) is critical, getting someone to give your book a chance means grabbing their attention quickly and in the right way.
 If you write noir fiction, you’re not likely to convince readers who trend toward science fiction and fantasy to buy your books.
 So why would you market to those readers?